 The Company holds cash and financial instruments of a liquid nature.
 Careful review of cash flow requirements ensures liquidity needs are met.
-Careful review of cash flow requirements ensures liquidity needs are met.
-Financial liabilities will settle in accordance with the terms of the Original Notes to the financial statements for the year ended 31 December 2015 (continued)
+Financial liabilities will settle in accordance with the terms of the Original Scheme and the Amending Scheme.
+The Amending Scheme seeks to crystallise the majority of liabilities of the OIC Group.
+With certain exceptions, creditors were b.
+Financial risk management objectives (continued)

+Notes to the financial statements for the year ended 31 December 2016 (continued)